amabdallah/FlowData/README.md

 This project is in progress.

 ### The Observation Data Model (ODM)
-ODM is a data model for the storage and retrieval of hydrologic observations in a relational database.
+The ODM is a data model for the storage and retrieval of hydrologic observations in a relational database.
 ODM has become like the standard to organize any point time series data (e.g., snow, rain, discharge, weather, etc).
 Here I used the version ODM 1.1.1 which you can find lots of details about it at this link below.
 To make it simple, this schematic below highlights in dashed blue boxes the basic tables that you need to populate in the database for this specific data.
 The rest of tables could be used for more detailed metadata of **real-time** data. https://hydroserver.codeplex.com/wikipage?title=Observations%20Data%20Model&referringTitle=Documentation